turingschool/curriculum-site/module3/projects/rancid_tomatillos/technical_requirements.md

 - After deleting the entire `data` folder and fetching instead, all prior user stories still work as expected.
 - When you click on a movie, you should see that movie's details (no longer always showing "Spirited Away").
 - When a user votes, a `PATCH` request is sent so the backend data is updated.
+- Updated vote counts should persist on page refresh.

 <section class="dropdown">
 ### 👀 Preview